Donald Trump Could Be Indicted On January 21, Legal Expert Says

 “His legal risks increase immeasurably come Jan.
 21, both on the civil and the criminal side,” Perry said.

-The report pointed out some potential investigation that could snag Trump, including the one that already landed his former personal lawyer behind bars.
+The report pointed out some potential investigations that could snag Trump, including the one that already landed his former personal lawyer behind bars.
 Michael Cohen pleaded guilty to taking part in a scheme to pay off women who had accused Trump of having affairs with them while he was married and shortly after the birth of his youngest son.
 The payments had not been reported, and Cohen admitting to making the hush money payments to keep the revelations from coming out during the 2016 presidential race, amounting to a violation of campaign finance laws.

 Trump had been named in court documents as part of the scheme as well, and Cohen later said in testimony to Congress that he made the payments at the behest of Trump.